NSF Postdoctoral Researcher Mentoring Plan

 The following resources are available for K-State postdocs.
 The Office of the Vice President for Research also houses the K-State Postdoctoral Association website.

-- The Office of Research and Sponsored Programs (ORSP) offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
+- The Office of Research Development (ORD) offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
 Please consult our events calendar to see the topics and dates for these workshops.

 - The University Research Compliance Office offers a series of training modules on responsible professional practices including the responsible conduct of research.